AlexRustler/RabbitMQ_Sample/README.md

 # RabbitMQ_Sample
-Testing work with RabbitMQ Queues
+My adapter for testing work with RabbitMQ Queues